Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Proposed Methodology

 It is assumed that PMU measurements are available from $B$ branches at different locations in the system.
 In order to capture the relevant oscillatory components for DEF calculation, we define a global TF representation of the system:

-where $P^i$ and $Q^i$ are the measurements of the active power flows and the reactive power flows of branches $i=1,...,B$. $P^i$ presents good observability for components of the electromechanical range, and is not as influenced by frequencies lower than 0.1 Hz as is the bus voltage angle \cite{MASLENNIKOV201755}. $Q^i$ allows to identify components in the upper part of the electromechanical range, which could be less observable in $P^i$.
+where $P^i$ and $Q^i$ are the measurements of the active power flows and the reactive power flows of branches $i=1,...,B$. $P^i$ presents good observability for components of the electromechanical range, and is not as influenced by frequencies lower than 0.1 Hz as is the bus voltage angle \cite{MASLENNIKOV201755}. $Q^i$ allows to identify components which could be less observable in $P^i$.